-On December 15, 2011, CellFor and its US affiliate, CellFor Corp., obtained a Court Order from the Supreme Court of British Columbia pursuant to the Companies' Creditors Arrangement Act (the "CCAA"), which provides CellFor with, among other things, a stay of proceedings.
-The stay is presently effective until April 11, 2012.
-Among other rights, the CCAA provides a debtor company with the ability to disclaim or resiliate any agreement to which the debtor company is a party as at the date it commences proceedings under the CCAA.
-The Corporation is monitoring CellFor's CCAA proceedings, including with respect to any developments which may impact the License Agreement.
+On December 15, 2011, CellFor and its US affiliate, CellFor Corp., obtained a Court Order from the Supreme Court of British Columbia pursuant to the Companies' Creditors Arrangement Act (the "CCAA"), which provided CellFor with, among other things, a stay of proceedings until April 11, 2012.
+CellFor subsequently completed bankruptcy proceedings and was purchased by AborGen Inc. on August 14, 2012.
+The License Agreement was assumed by ArborGen Inc. and is currently still in effect.